 1. Surface Preparation

 The first step in finishing MDF is careful surface preparation, which includes sanding.
-This ensures that any uneven texture is removed and prepares the material for the application of insulation.
-It is essential to pay particular attention to milled areas, edges and edges, as these can absorb more finishing material and become rough if not sanded properly.
-How to choose the abrasive materials needed for sanding learn from this article.
+This ensures that any irregular texture is removed and prepares the material for the application of insulation.
+It is essential to pay particular attention to milled areas, edges and edges as these can absorb more finish material and can become rough if not sanded properly.
+How to choose the abrasives for sanding find out from this article.

 After sanding, the resulting dust is removed by vacuuming or blowing with air and wiping with a dry cloth.